 What is Role Play?
 Effective role play gives children the opportunity to try out risky ideas in a safe environment.
 It allows them to explore…

-The Importance of Messy Play for Physical Development
+The Benefits Of Messy Play On Physical Development

 Squelch… Squish… Splat…